Portrait of a forward-looking family firm

 From this traditional grounding, he became convinced there was room to develop more progressive working practices.
 The next step was to establish his own business.
 And so In 1994, with the support of his wife Annie, he set up Shires Organ Pipes – in his garage.

 Existing clients appreciated the quality of his work and before long the family car had reclaimed the garage as the company moved into well-equipped workshops in a former textile mill in Bramley, Leeds.

-Today's team comprises five full-time pipe makers: Terry, George Fowler, Steve Parker, Terry Doyle, and the Shires' son, Chris.
+Today's team comprises six full-time pipe makers: Terry, George Fowler, Steve Parker, pictured at the top of the page, Terry Doyle, Dave Reynolds and the Shires' son, Chris.
 John Warr, the company's elder statesman, works two days a week.

 There's a strong sense of continuity to the training at Shires of which we are proud and skills have been passed down the generations.
 For example, John trained George who trained Steve who trained Terry Doyle who is now training Chris.

 Annie, a partner in the firm, looks after accounting and administration and daughter Emily helps part-time in the workshop.

 The team at Shires manufactures pipes for organ builders in the UK and throughout the world.
 It goes without saying that customers are at the heart of our business and that each organ builder is guaranteed personal contact with a pipe maker from within our team.